mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    $ sudo apt-get install freeglut3-dev

 .. warning::
    There is a known bug in CGNS 3.3.0 (fixed in later versions) that crashes the build routine for Ubuntu 18/20 when this CGNS tools option is turned on.
-You can either turn it off compiling with ``-DCGNS_BUILD_CGNSTOOLS = 0`` or, if you still want to use CGNS tools, you can manually patch the source files using `this PR <https://github.com/CGNS/CGNS/pull/55/files>`_ as a reference.
+You can either turn it off compiling with ``--disable-cgnstools`` or, if you still want to use CGNS tools, you can manually patch the source files using `this PR <https://github.com/CGNS/CGNS/pull/55/files>`_ as a reference.

-If you compiled with ``-DCGNS_BUILD_CGNSTOOLS = 1`` you either need to add the binary path to your PATH environmental variable or you can install the binaries system wide.
+If you compiled with ``--enable-cgnstools`` you either need to add the binary path to your PATH environmental variable or you can install the binaries system wide.
 By specifying the installation prefix as shown in the example configure commands above, the binary path is in your PATH environmental variables; without specifying the prefix, the default is a system path, which requires sudo.